 The brand’s first collab, a G-SHOCK DW-6900 watch, is released.

 Stüssy reinvents itself with help from U.S. photographer Robbie Jeffers.
-Jeffers suggested starting a skateboarding team and by 2000, the brand had a roster of skaters that included Richard Mulder, Danny Montoya, Scott Johnson, Keith Hufnagel (who would go on to found HUF), and Chad Timtim.
+Jeffers suggested starting a skateboarding team.
+By 2000, the brand had a roster of skaters that included Richard Mulder, Danny Montoya, Scott Johnson, Keith Hufnagel (who would go on to found HUF), and Chad Timtim.

-Shawn Stüssy opens a new store called S/Double — a nickname his wife gave him.
+Shawn Stussy opens a new Japanese brand called S/Double — a nickname his wife gave him.
 The shop sells a mix of surf apparel and derby shoes.

 The 30th anniversary collection of Stussy features limited-edition collaborative T-shirts with Supreme, Bounty Hunter, NEIGHBORHOOD, The HideOut, and PAM.